-This recipe for Do Chua (Vietnamese Pickled Daikon & Carrot) is a tangy and sweet quick pickle and consists of a few ingredients.
-Keep it in the fridge and serve on Banh Mi Sandwiches, or as an accompaniment to vermicelli bowls.
+This recipe for Vietnamese Pickled Daikon & Carrot (Do Chua) is a tangy and sweet quick pickle and consists of a few ingredients.
+Keep it in the fridge and serve on Banh Mi Sandwiches, or as an accompaniment to vermicelli noodle bowls.

 One of my favourite condiments is pickled veggies.

 Whether it be kimchi, or preserved veggies that my grandma would make -- it's a fast and easy way to get some vegetable intake.

 I love having pickled vegetables on hand in the fridge for those times when you don't have time to make fresh veggies, or when it's winter and vegetables may be harder to find.

 What is do chua?

 Do chua is pickled daikon and carrot and is a staple in Vietnamese cuisine.